Craniosacral Therapy

 CST has its roots in Osteopathy and was developed through the work of Dr William Garner Sutherland in the early 1900s.
 Through educated light touch, CST helps to balance the nervous system and trigger an individual's inherent self-healing mechanisms, helping to reunite the mind, body and restore harmony, vitality, and balance.

-The mode of CST I am trained in also involves working with the fascia (connective tissue, which surrounds and envelops every structure in the body).
-Fascial unwinding is an extremely valuable therapeutic process through which physical and emotional blocks, whatever their cause, can be released.
-Whether they are the result of physical injury (including sports injuries), infection, disease, or emotional factors, all traumas and tensions leave their mark on the body and are held in the body tissues in the form of restriction or constriction of some kind.
+The type of CST (Craniosacral Therapy) I specialise in includes working with the fascia, which is the connective tissue that surrounds and supports every structure in the body.
+Fascial unwinding is a highly effective therapeutic process that allows for the release of both physical and emotional blocks, regardless of their origin.
+Whether these blocks arise from physical injuries (such as sports injuries), infections, diseases, or emotional factors, all traumas and tensions leave their imprint on the body.
+They are stored in the body's tissues as restrictions or constrictions.
 (Please note this is NOT a massage!)

 The Fascia is now recognised as having profound and widespread significance for many aspects of health, with numerous research programmes in many therapeutic fields.
 Its significance was first identified by Andrew Taylor Still (the founder of Osteopathy) in the mid-1800s, but it is only recently that his insights are finally becoming widely appreciated and the value of fascia is more fully acknowledged.